RickyTor/CS4347-ShadowrunDB/Data Generation/_readme.txt

 Data Generated using: https://mockaroo.com
-Show table with command "SELECT * FROM <table name>;"
+Show table with command "SELECT * FROM <table name>;" Filenames are numbered by the correct oreder to insert data, some are dependent on others for foreign keys

 Existing Data folder has information of existing characters in database
 	* Output from command: "SELECT username_fk, name FROM CHARACTERS join USERS where username_fk = username;"